 This application is for consideration of admission to the Denton Freedom House.
 Please be sure to answer as completely and honestly as possible when filling out your answers.
 Your answers will be kept confidential.
 If in the course of our interview or during the program, you have lied or omitted any pertinent information, it will be grounds for dismissal from the interview or program.
 If a section is required and does not apply to you, simply answer with N/A

-After submitting your application, you can call (940) 565-5990 to let us know that your application has been submitted to get the process started.
-We can not give a status of your application.
-Our Admissions Director will review your application and decide to set up a phone or in-person interview.
-Your application will be evaluated, and a decision rendered, based on your eligibility and specific needs.
-If we are unable to provide the help that you need, we will do our best to point you to those that can help.
+After submitting your application, call 972.795.2378 to let us know that your application has been submitted and to get the process started.
+Your application will be evaluated through a phone interview AND in-person interview, and a decision rendered, based on your eligibility and specific needs.
+If we are unable to provide the help that you need, we will do our best to point you to those who can help.

 –You will end up sharing your bedroom with up to five other men at any given time – this can be uncomfortable at times.